techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 code main.py
 ```

-### Additional extension
+### Install extension
 `Python` by Microsoft

 ### Associate correct Python interpreter on VS Code
-Click the Python interpreter tab on bottom right corner or CTRL + SHIFT + P and search "interpreter", "Python: Select Interpreter".
+- Click the Python interpreter tab on bottom right corner or `CTRL + SHIFT + P` and search for "Python: Select Interpreter"
-Choose the env you've just created.
+- Choose the env you've just created
-Refresh terminals inside VS Code.
+- Refresh terminals inside VS Code
-From now on whenever you open the project with VS Code, this conda env will be activated in the terminal, and the interpreter correctly selected.
+- From now on whenever you open the project with VS Code, this conda env will be activated in the terminal, and the interpreter correctly selected
-Whenever we install packages via the terminal, ensuring the correct env is activated, the packaged will be isolated into it, avoiding corruption of other projects.
+- Whenever we install packages via the terminal, ensuring the correct env is activated, the packages will be isolated into it, avoiding corruption of other projects

-### Restart VS Code and validate activated env + selected interpreter
+- Restart VS Code and validate activated env + selected interpreter
+- You might need to do this a couple of times to save the setup

+### Python manager workflow
+- For each project I have within the `git` folder that require Python, I create a specific conda env for each one, to ensure package isolation
+- Then I associate each VS Code instance to each project / conda env / interpreter

 ### Python examples
 - script.py with print('hello world'), execute using UI play and terminal